Denmark in the Eurovision Song Contest 2001: Final

 The final took place on 17 February 2001.
+Keld Heick was the overall host while each song was presented by previous winners of the danish pre-selection.
 In the first round of voting the top five advanced to the superfinal based on the votes of a public televote (4/5) and a seven-member jury (1/5).
-In the superfinal, the winner, "Der står et billede af dig på mit bord" performed by Rollo and King, was selected by the public and jury vote.
+In the superfinal, the winner, "Der står et billede af dig på mit bord" performed by Rollo & King, was selected by the public and jury vote.
 The voting results of each of Denmark's four regions as well as the jury voting results in the superfinal were converted to points which were each distributed as follows: 4, 6, 8, 10 and 12 points.